Classroom Action Learning

 5 minutes – The educator introduces the lesson and indicates that students will discuss a key character concept such as ‘Purpose in Life’.

-5 minutes – Video on life of an amazing person is shown from the website.
+5 minutes – Video on life of an amazing person is shown from the website – www.amazingpeopleschools.com

-15 minutes – Students discuss what they understand and mean by ‘Purpose’ based on the exemplar shown.
+15 minutes – Students meet in groups of 3 or 4 to discuss what they understand and mean by ‘Purpose’ based on the exemplar shown.

-15 minutes – Each group can make a presentation of their ideas to the whole class.
+15 minutes – Each group makes a presentation of their ideas to the whole class.

 10 minutes – The educator reviews both the content and style of the presentations with positive improvement feedback points raised.